Project Clarity Phase

 • Advice on scope, sequencing, and next steps

-Cost and feasibility
+Cost and Feasibility

-Where appropriate, this may be reviewed with a builder or quantity surveyor to provide additional context.
-Early estimates are used to inform decisions, rather than to fix outcomes prematurely.
+Cost guidance provided during this phase is indicative only, based on experience with comparable projects.
+Where appropriate, this may be reviewed with a builder or quantity surveyor.
+Early estimates are used to inform decisions, not to fix outcomes prematurely.

-Relationship to the design process
+Relationship to the Design Process

+Once clarity is established, projects typically move into the full design process.
 The architectural direction, scope, and understanding gained during this phase allow subsequent stages to progress with greater confidence, efficiency, and alignment.

-Some clients choose to proceed into full architectural and interior services.
+The Project Clarity Phase is a standalone engagement.
+Some clients proceed into full architectural services.
 Others use the outcomes to adjust scope, pause, or plan independently.
 In all cases, the intent is to support informed decision-making at an early stage.